-The experts says the best way to cope with and prevent a migraine is to combine the traditional approach, medications, with alternative approaches.
+The experts say the best way to cope with and prevent a migraine is to combine the traditional approach, medications, with alternative approaches.
 Being proactive is a wise choice.
 It's my choice.

-If your migraines are severe and chronic I would also suggest considering finding extra migraine support with a professional counselor.
+If your migraines are severe and chronic I would also suggest:

-The other impacts that migraines cause warrants have some support just for yourself.
+The numerous impacts that migraines cause warrants having some support just for yourself.